 Trucking accidents are known for being particularly complex.
 Not only will you face a team of experts who are bent on minimizing the company’s liability, but there may also be more than one defendant, and in some cases, there will be a combination of the following defendants.

 - The Trucking Company – The responsible party could be the trucking company, which hired an inexperienced driver or sent a driver out in a mechanically unsound truck.

 - The Truck Driver – The driver could be at fault if he or she was overly fatigued, distracted, impaired, or reckless.

 - The Loading Company – If shifting cargo caused the accident, the loading company may be liable.

 - The Truck Maintenance Company – If a mechanical issue like bad brakes caused the accident, the maintenance company may be to blame.

 - The Truck Manufacturer – The manufacturer of the truck or a truck component could be responsible if a truck defect caused the accident.

-Contact Our Experienced Round Rock TX Truck Accident Attorney
+Contact Our Experienced Round Rock Truck Accident Lawyer

 If you’ve been injured in a trucking accident in Round Rock, Texas, you need a local law firm on your side with extensive knowledge of Texas personal injury law.
-Trucking accidents are often complex and difficult to navigate without the assistance of a lawyer.
+Trucking accidents are often complex and difficult to navigate without the assistance of a Round Rock Truck Accident Lawyer.
 You need a lawyer that can take on large trucking companies – and win.
-To learn more about your legal options, call Elissa I. Henry today at (512) 766-4529 for a free consultation and review of your case.
+To learn more about your legal options, call Elissa I. Henry today at (512) 766-4529 for a consultation and review of your case.